nnsvs/nnsvs/docs/update_guide.rst

 Models
 ^^^^^^^

 - All models now accept new argument ``init_type`` that specifies the initialization method for model parameters.
-Setting ``init_type`` to ``kaiming_normal`` or ``xavier_normal`` may improves convergence a bit for deep networks.
+Setting ``init_type`` to ``kaiming_normal`` or ``xavier_normal`` may improve convergence a bit for deep networks.
 The implementation was taken by `junyanz/pytorch-CycleGAN-and-pix2pix <https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix>`_.

 train.py: train config
 ^^^^^^^^^^^^^^^^^^^^^^

 - New parameter: ``use_amp`` specifies if we use mixed precision training or not.
 Default is false.
 If you have GPUs/CUDA that supports mixed precision training, you can get performance gain by setting it to true.
 - New parameter: ``max_train_steps`` specifies maximum number of training steps (not epoch).
 Default is -1, which means maximum number of epochs is used to check if training is finished.
-- New parameter: ``feats_criterion`` specifiefs where we use MSE loss or L1 loss.
+- New parameter: ``feats_criterion`` specifies where we use MSE loss or L1 loss.
 You can use L1 loss if you want while it was hardcoded to use MSE loss.

 train.py: data config
 ^^^^^^^^^^^^^^^^^^^^^^